New Zealand status: Endemic

 Hutton's shearwater chick covered in down prior to gaining adult plumage

 The Hutton’s shearwater is one of the few New Zealand seabirds to solely breed on the mainland.
 Birds arrive at their alpine colonies from late August onwards, then spend two months competing for burrows and mates.
-Burrow densities vary within sub-colonies, and the average burrow is 3 m long.
+Burrow densities vary within sub-colonies, and the average burrow is 3 metres long.

 Each day adults travel approximately 20 km to sea, to feed on fish and krill which are later fed to their chick.
 On their downhill flight they travel at up to 154 km/h, reaching the ocean in as little as seven minutes.
 The return trip takes around 38 minutes, with 1,200 m or more in altitude to be gained with a belly full of fish.

 Upon fledgling (mid-March to early April) chicks migrate with other Hutton’s shearwaters to the fish-rich coastal waters off Australia.
-Immature birds remain there until returning to Kaikoura to breed at 3-4 years of age.
+Immature birds remain there until returning to Kaikōura to breed at 3-4 years of age.

 Hutton's shearwater killed by a stoat